About the Occupational Therapy department

 Where do we work?

-At Great Ormond Street Hospital, we work on a number of wards and service certain outpatient clinics.
+At GOSH, we work on a number of wards and service certain outpatient clinics.
 The occupational therapists form part of the multidisciplinary teams in these clinical areas.